-Kenneth is a key figure in the UK dance scene.
-He danced with the internationally acclaimed London Contemporary Dance Theatre and other leading companies during a 25 year dancing career, with extensive credits as a performer, choreographer, teacher and director.
+Kenneth is a key figure in the UK arts and culture scene with over 35 years professional experience in the sector.
+He began his career as a dancer; as one of the leading dance artists of his generation, he performed for 13 years with the internationally-acclaimed London Contemporary Dance Theatre and then with other leading companies during a 25 year career as a performer, choreographer, teacher and director.

-In June 2017 he was made a CBE, in the Queen’s Birthday Honours, also in recognition of his service to dance.
+In 2003 Kenneth was made an OBE in recognition of his services to dance, and in June 2017 was made a CBE in the Queen’s Birthday Honours list, also in recognition of his service to dance.